 The origin of tai chi is rooted in Eastern philosophies.
 The word tai chi (太極) means “supreme ultimate” and was first recorded in the Book of Changes.
 As the name suggests, it is an art that encompasses everything in the vast universe (supreme) and any changes from one opposite to the other (ultimate) that we experience.

-While you could spend a lifetime learning about the origins of tai chi, I wanted to present it in an way that retains its excitement and is not overwhelming.
+While you could spend a lifetime learning about the origin of tai chi, I wanted to present it in an way that retains its excitement and is not overwhelming.
 For you, if you can understand the rich tradition that you are taking part in, you are more likely to become a life long practitioner and see the connection between the physical, mental, and philosophical aspects of tai chi.
 The goal of this article is to:

 1) Introduce you to early tai chi history that led to the development of the different styles.